 - Oil for deep frying

-Soak all three lentils in water for about 2 hours; at least one hour.
+Soak the lentils in water for about 3 hours.

-Drain the water completely.
-Add the dhal, red and green chillies, curry leaves, salt, and asafoetida.
+Rinse and drain the water completely.
+Add the dal, red and green chillies, curry leaves, and asafoetida.
 Pulse this mixture in a mixer 3-4 times.
 It should be a coarse paste.
 It is okay if one or two lentils remain whole.

-Meanwhile, add oil in a kadai for deep frying.
+Meanwhile, heat oil in a kadai for deep frying.
 Once it is hot, keep in medium flame.

 Shape each ball into small discs like a patty, slightly less than 1/2 inch thickness.